Team

 Read more

 Dedicated to advancing her field, Angelina is committed to evidence-based, family-centered care.
-She is trained in several specialized programs, including Hanen’s ‘It Takes Two to Talk’ for early language development, the ‘Picture Exchange Communication System (PECS) Level 1’ for autism, and the ‘Lidcombe Program’ for fluency disorders.
+She is trained in several individualized programs, including Hanen’s ‘It Takes Two to Talk’ for early language development, the ‘Picture Exchange Communication System (PECS) Level 1’ for autism, and the ‘Lidcombe Program’ for fluency disorders.
 Her approach is both personalized and functional, ensuring that therapy is not only effective but also deeply collaborative, involving family members, health professionals, and educators.

 Angelina is proud to offer her services in English, Hebrew, and Russian, making her practice accessible to a diverse range of clients.
 Her work is driven by a belief in the power of communication and a commitment to helping every client thrive.